-In 2016, BPNN distributed over 470,000lbs of food and helped feed an average of 925 individuals each month – translating to over 500,000 meals and cumulatively over 11,500 total people served.
-Most of the households we helped had someone working for wage (65%) but they simply didn’t earn enough to make ends meet.
-The rest were people with disabilities, senior citizens on fixed incomes, and folks who had fallen on tough times or were temporarily unemployed.
-Over 48% of those BPNN helped feed last year were children.
+In 2021 BPNN distributed over 1.2 million lbs of food and helped feed an average of 2,800 individuals each month.
+Most of the households we support have someone working for wage (65%) but they simply don't earn enough to make ends meet.
+The rest are individuals with disabilities, senior citizens on fixed incomes, and folks who have fallen on tough times or are temporarily unemployed.
+Over 37% of those BPNN helped feed last year were children.